akshaysinhparmar/Markdown/README.md

 - 1 Create a Markdown file using a text editor or a dedicated Markdown application.
 The file should have an .md or .markdown extension.
 - 2 Open the Markdown file in a Markdown application.
 - 3 Use the Markdown application to convert the Markdown file to an HTML document.
-- 4 View the HTML file in a web browser or use the Markdown application to convert it to another file format, like PDF.
+- 4 View the HTML file in a web browser or use the Markdown application to convert it to another file format, like PDF

+### What’s Markdown Good For?
+Markdown is a fast and easy way to take notes, create content for a website, and produce print-ready documents.

+It doesn’t take long to learn the Markdown syntax, and once you know how to use it, you can write using Markdown just about everywhere.
+Most people use Markdown to create content for the web, but Markdown is good for formatting everything from email messages to grocery lists.

+Here are some examples of what you can do with Markdown.

+What’s Markdown Good For?
+Markdown is a fast and easy way to take notes, create content for a website, and produce print-ready documents.

+It doesn’t take long to learn the Markdown syntax, and once you know how to use it, you can write using Markdown just about everywhere.
+Most people use Markdown to create content for the web, but Markdown is good for formatting everything from email messages to grocery lists.

+Here are some examples of what you can do with Markdown.